-Grade: New oak railway sleepers are classified as landscaping grade, as opposed to furniture or beam grade.
+Grade: New oak railway sleepers are classified as industrial or landscaping grade, as opposed to furniture or beam grade.
 That means that although they are mainly square cut, they may have some rounded or waney edges, or cracks or imperfections.
-Like all freshly cut landscaping railway sleepers they have been cut in the last 6 months and are still seasoning or drying out, as opposed to kiln dried oak furniture oak which is slowly heated in driers over weeks, and would require a second mortgage at the very least!
+Like all 'green' or freshly cut landscaping railway sleepers they have been cut in the last 6 months and are still seasoning or drying out, as opposed to kiln dried furniture grade oak which is slowly heated in driers over weeks, and would require a second mortgage at the very least!
 See description below.

 Treatment: Untreated oak

 Description: New oak railway sleepers are normally square edged on one face, with some rounded edges (scallops) on the opposite face, where the oak has been cut from the outside of the tree.
 See pictures above.
 New oak railway sleepers are unseasoned or 'green' (meaning they have been freshly cut in the last 6 months) and untreated.
 As they season or dry out they may slightly shrink by a few mm or so.
 This is dependent on various factors such as temperature, humidity and setting.
 This can naturally cause the timber to develop dozens of thinner cracks, or sometimes a lesser number of larger ones.
 Conversely, in wet and damp conditions the wood may swell or increase in size, and the cracks can disappear.
 This is the never ending merry go round of using natural timber outside!
 The oak can also have knots, blemishes, or insect holes and can be slightly warped or bowed along the length.